 Astonishing butternut harvest

 Butternut squashes are a very rich source of a nutrient called beta-carotene; it's the precursor of vitamin A. Three million children worldwide become blind every single year because of a deficiency.

 Furthermore a beta-carotene deficiency makes one prone to weak bones, pimply skin and metastatic turmours.
-There is no need for an astonishing butternut harvest; just one gourd every week would suffice.
+There is no need for an astonishing butternut harvest; just a single gourd every week would suffice.

+Astonishing butternut harvest